 When most people think about standing out, they picture child geniuses and extraordinary accomplishments that few have achieved.
 While this can be true, it doesn’t have to be!
 You can stand out by simply being yourself; if you apply yourself to be the best person you can be, hold yourself to high standards, and venture outside of your comfort zone to explore new adventurous opportunities, you can stand out by being you!

 Whether your prospective colleges prefer well-rounded students or students with a spike, standing out to admission officers is not impossible.
 For example, devoting your time to ballet and doing what you love is one of the many ways you can make a good impression.
-Wanting to achieve greatness, keeping up with your schoolwork, and having ballet (or anything else that you love) as an imperative part of your life all adds up to help you stand out.
+Wanting to achieve greatness, keeping up with your schoolwork, and having ballet (or anything else that you love) as an imperative part of your life all add up to help you stand out.
 There are many other ways to do this, and there’s no wrong answer.
 The best way to determine whether you’ll stand out to admission committees is to ask yourself if what you’ve devoted yourself to is truly what you love—and if you’ve demonstrated this in your applications.
-If the answer is yes, then you have a great chance at making a great impression to colleges.
+If the answer is yes, then you have a great chance of making a great impression on colleges.

 Related: 5 Ways to Beef Up Your College Applications

-Optional test scores may seem like a losing bet, but you can always make a great impression to colleges by focusing on extracurriculars, recommendations, your college essays, and standing out by being you.
+Optional test scores may seem like a losing bet, but you can always make a great impression on colleges by focusing on extracurriculars, recommendations, your college essays, and standing out by being you.
 Admission officers enjoy seeing uniqueness and personality in an application.
 If you apply yourself and ensure that you enjoy what you’re doing, your hand-crafted application will be a perfect match for your future college.

 Learn more about the process and other amazing ways to make your applications stand out in our College Admission section.